 During a checkup, your doctor will use a stethoscope to listen to your heartbeat to determine whether your heart is beating properly and has a normal rhythm.
 This gives your doctor information concerning the health of your heart.

 A heart murmur is an unusual sound heard between heartbeats.

 If your doctor hears a “murmur” or any other abnormal sounds coming from your heart, it may be an early indicator of a serious heart condition.

 In many cases, heart murmurs and other abnormal heart sounds can only be detected when your doctor listens to your heart using a stethoscope.
-You may not notice any outward signs or symptoms of a heart murmur or other abnormal heart sounds.
+You may not notice any outward signs or symptoms.

 In some cases, you may notice signs or symptoms of an underlying heart condition.
-These may include:
+These can include:

 An innocent murmur can be found in children and adults.
 It’s caused by the sound of blood moving normally through the heart.
 In adults, innocent heart murmur may be caused by physical activity, fever, or pregnancy.

-An abnormal murmur in a child is due to congenital (present at birth) heart malformations.
+An abnormal murmur in a child is due to congenital heart malformations, which means they’re present at birth.
 It may need to be corrected with surgery.